matloff/TidyverseSkeptic/README.md

-Tidyverse advocates that it facilitates the teaching of R to non-programmers, as opposed to teaching them base-R.  (Again, I regard both **dplyr** and **data.table** as advanced topics; neither is suitable for beginners.)
+Tidyverse advocates that it facilitates the teaching of R to non-programmers, as opposed to teaching them base-R.  (Again, I regard both **dplyr** and **data.table** as advanced topics; neither is suitable for beginners.
+On the other hand, I think teaching beginners **ggplot2** is fine, but point out that it is not part of the Tidyverse.)

-There has been no study of this claim.
+There has been no study of Tidy advocates' teachability claim.
 Advocates often provide testimonials from students like "I learned R using Tidyverse, and now am productive in R!" -- which says nothing at all about the teachability of base-R in comparison.
 (It is ironic that advocates who present such statements are statisticians, who ought to know the need for a control group.)

 ### Tidyverse makes learning harder, due to adding much complexity